 We don't really know what will happen after an SHTF event.
 We just don't.
 Some people have lived through them and have lived to tell their stories.
 We need to pay attention because the one thing we should learn is that we should be prepared for the worst-case scenario.
 We should anticipate the unexpected and understand that we cannot be prepared for it all.

 We need to also understand that our skills are much, much more important than our stuff to live.
 Sure, the stockpiles of food and water are going to always be important, but being able to forage and grow food is more important.
-Skills will triumph stuff in most situations and we need to practice them more in order to have confidence in ourselves to perform them under pressure.
+Skills will triumph stuff in most situations and we need to practice them more to have confidence in ourselves to perform them under pressure.

 Another thing we need to do is check our arrogance at the door when it comes to prepping and surviving.
 We should always be learning, always be ready to help, and never be looking down on another person.
 We as preppers have a tendency to say that we would have done this differently and had better results.
 Unless you have been through that situation or disaster, keep the judgment to a minimum and be a helper, not a hater.
 You don't know how you would have handled that situation in their shoes and experienced the troubles they had.
 You just don't.